 In consequence, there are three types of tab visibility in Salesforce:

 What is an app in Salesforce?
-You already know the right answer!
-With your knowledge of apps and tabs in the complex CRM system of Salesforce, you can plan, create, and customize these elements to meet your organization’s specific needs and requirements.
+You already know the correct answer!
+With your knowledge of apps and tabs in the complex CRM system of Salesforce, you can plan, create, and customise these elements to meet your organisation’s specific needs and requirements.
 Alternatively, you might choose to delay this and opt for a standard app – that’s also a viable option!